Discraft Magnet Putter Review Verdict That Still Rings True

 I have history with this disc.
-My first serious putter was a Magnet, picked on the advice of Derek Robins, and it shaped my early putting confidence.
+My first serious putter was a Magnet on the advice of Derek Robins, and it built my early confidence.
 Decades later, my youngest uses one too.
-Some discs are fashion items.
-The Magnet is a steady tool.
+Fashions change, baskets rattle the same.
+The Magnet stays useful.

 Discraft Magnet putter review verdict

-Simple to trust, quick to learn, and better than its price suggests.
-If you like a shallow, narrow-rimmed putter that sits in the hand without a fight, the Magnet delivers chain rattling putts and calm, straight approaches.
-It suits fans of a neutral release who want predictable fade at the finish rather than a dumpy hook.
+Easy to trust, quick to learn, and priced like it has not read its own reviews.
+If you prefer a shallow disc depth and a narrow rim profile that sits in the hand without a fight, the Magnet delivers chain rattling putts and calm, straight approach shots.
+It suits a neutral release, then adds a gentle, predictable fade at the end.

 Discraft Magnet grip and feel

-The profile is shallow with a narrow rim, so smaller hands and spin putters feel right at home.
-Many runs carry a tiny bead that adds a touch of stability without feeling bulky.
-Plastics include Putter Line, Soft, and Jawbreaker, each giving a slightly different tack and flex.
-If you like goldilocks firmness, the standard Putter Line hits that middle ground between stiff and spongy.
+The profile is shallow with a narrow rim, so smaller hands and spin putters feel at home.
+Many runs carry a small bead for a touch more stability without bulk.
+Plastics include Putter Line, Soft, and Jawbreaker plastic, each with a different tack and flex.
+If you like goldilocks firmness, standard Putter Line plastic hits the middle ground between stiff and springy.

-• Shallow shoulder and tidy rim profile that release cleanly
+• Shallow shoulder and tidy rim that release cleanly

-• Tacky surface helps on cold, damp days without feeling gummy
+• Tacky surface helps in cold or damp without feeling gummy

-• Soft variants grab basket chains and reduce bounce-outs
+• Soft variants bite basket chains and cut bounce-outs

 Discraft Soft Magnet